Mesi21/Magic-Numbers/README.md

 <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />

 This project is about making a calculator app using Javascript.
+Operations can be performed from the keyboard.
 It can solve basic operations.

 ---